A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Methods

 $r_{\rm cool}$ is then obtained by solving equations~(\ref{eq:t_cool_avail_GFC1}) and (\ref{eq:r_cool_def}).

 The GFC1 model largely inherits the above calculation, but with several modifications.
 Firstly, the virial radius $r_{\rm vir}=GM_{\rm halo}/V_{\rm vir}^2$ is now calculated by using the current halo mass rather than the halo mass at the last halo formation event, so partially including the effect of halo growth.
-However, $V_{\rm vir}$ here is still the value calculated from the spherical collapse model at the last halo formation event, in order to keep $T_{\rm vir}=\mu_{\rm m}V_{\rm vir}^2/(2k_{\rm B})$ the same as that at the last halo formation event.
+However, $V_{\rm vir}$ here is still the value at the last halo formation event, in order to keep $T_{\rm vir}=\mu_{\rm m}V_{\rm vir}^2/(2k_{\rm B})$ the same as that at the last halo formation event.
 Secondly, the newly accreted gas joins the hot halo immediately after accretion, so now $M_{\rm hot}$ includes the contribution from this gas.

 These two modifications make the hot gas halo not exactly static between halo formation events, so equation~(\ref{eq:t_cool_avail_GFC1}) is not completely justified in the GFC1 model.
 Also note that although the hot halo is not static, the halo contraction induced by cooling is still largely ignored.
 To see this, consider the gas cooling in a static dark matter halo.
 In this case, the GFC1 model reduces to the \citeauthor{cole2000} model, so the hot gas halo is also static.